 I have found that our education has focused upon proper rules of grammar versus focusing upon how each person has a different perception of incoming information.
 This translates into writing, reading and speaking that leads to misunderstandings.

 Five ways that humanity perceives information from their environment is through sight, sound, taste, smell and, touch.
-The incoming information will then travel through the physical body processing the information before reaching thought.
+Incoming information from the environment will travel through the physical body processing the information before reaching thoughts.
 A process so fast it’s unrecognizable.

 You can recognize people’s dominant senses through their choice of words in speaking and writing.
 For example: